GVProf/GVProf/docs/darknet.md

 _Z26activate_array_mish_kernelPfiS_S_
 ```

-Other than a few kernels with dense value patterns when approximation is used, we didn't find other interesting patterns.
+Other than a few kernels with frequent value patterns when approximation is used, we didn't find other interesting patterns.

 **You may want to lookup real kernel names with `gvprof -v` or `readelf -s` since compilers may generate different names**